 We all know that it has been scientifically proven that the outdated idea of punishment training for dogs is not only desirable – it simply doesn’t work!

-So what can you use as a reward?
+So what can you use as a dog training reward?

 - We tend to think of a reward as being usually food.
-You can use his ordinary kibble as well as high value “jackpot “ rewards such as chicken but do be aware of not using high value all of the time otherwise you will devalue it’s worth.
+You can use his ordinary kibble and high-value “jackpot “ rewards, such as chicken, but do be aware of not using high value all of the time; otherwise, you will devalue its worth.
 Save it for that perfect recall away from another dog or a squirrel!

-- Play – either with you or a toy or even being allowed to go off and play with another dog.
-Use a toy that is not in the toy box at home – a special toy for walks that comes out for some fun time between the two of you.
+- Play with you or a toy or even be allowed to go off and play with another dog.
+Use a toy not in the toy box at home – a special toy for walks that comes out for some fun time between the two of you.

 - Praise!
 Give your dog credit where it’s due.
-It’s too easy to only notice when your dog is ( in your eyes) doing something wrong – praise and reward good behaviour as you are more likely to get that good behaviour repeated.
-Don’t get caught up in the negative attention cycle ( the only time you interact with your dog is when he is misbehaving)
+It’s too easy only to notice when your dog is ( in your eyes) doing something wrong – praise and reward good behaviour as you are more likely to get that good behaviour repeated.
+Please don’t get caught up in the negative attention cycle ( the only time you interact with your dog is when he is misbehaving)